NYPL/metadata-documentation/workflows/linking.md

 ### Digital Collections → Research Catalog

-- When a [bnumber](/metadata-documentation/metadata/element/identifier/#nypl-catalog-id-b-number) is present on an MMS collection, container, or item, a link to the Research Catalog will automatically appear on that entity's page on DC
+- When a [bnumber](/metadata-documentation/metadata/element/identifier/#nypl-catalog-id-b-number) is present in MMS for an collection, container, or item, a link to the Research Catalog will automatically appear on that entity's page on DC
     - From a collection or container view, the linked bnumber can be found on the **About** tab in the **Identifiers** section as **NYPL catalog ID (B-number)**
     - From an item view, a link can be found in two places:
         - In the right column titled **View This Item Elsewhere** in a box titled **NYPL Catalog** and **View this item in the NYPL Catalog**
         - Towards the end of the descriptive metadata in the **Identifiers** section as **NYPL catalog ID (B-number)**
     - If more than one bnumber is present on an MMS record, only one link will be linked from the **View This Item Elsewhere** column but every bnumber and its corresponding link will appear in the **Identifiers** section
-- Use our [Metadata Reporting Form](/metadata-documentation/contact/form/) if links from DC to the Research Catalog are absent or broken

 ### Research Catalog → Digital Collections